Home

 User analysis in e-commerce

-The online shop is about optimizing the buying process.
+The online shop is about optimising the buying process.

 Typical questions: